MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02b-Manage_Governance_via_Azure_Policy.md

     | --- | --- |
     | Storage account name | any globally unique combination of between 3 and 24 lower case letters and digits, starting with a letter |

-1. Once you click on **Review + create**, you should see the **Validation failed.
-Required information is missing or not valid.** message.
+1. Once you create the deployment, you should see the **Deployment failed** message in the **Notifications** list of the portal.
+From the **Notifications** list, navigate to the deployment overview and click the **Deployment failed.
+Click here for details** message to identify the reason for the failure.

+>**Note**: Verify whether the error message states that the resource deployment was disallowed by the policy.

+>**Note**: By clicking the **Raw Error** tab, you can find more details about the error, including the name of the role definition **Require Role tag with Infra value**.
 The deployment failed because the storage account you attempted to create did not have a tag named **Role** with its value set to **Infra**.
-Close this resource create operation.

 #### Task 3: Apply tagging via an Azure policy